RSE-Cambridge/data-acc/dac-ansible/README.md

     docker exec -it slurmctld bash
     /usr/local/bin/dacctl teardown --token <job-id>

+Note the above tends to leave client mounts behind, which need to be cleared manually via "umount -l <directory>" on slurm-cpu[1-2].

 ### dac[1-3]

 The dacd processes are listening to etcd waiting for commands from